haskell-serbia/tutorials/dependent_types.md

 **Types depending on Types** (_type functions_)

-In order to demonstrate what we mean by this we will use Haskell extension called Type Family.
+In order to demonstrate what we mean by this we will use Haskell extension called Type Families.

 Type Families provide a way to define multiple type constructors with different types in place of a type parameter.
 Here is an example from Haskell [wiki](https://wiki.haskell.org/Haskell)